MonoidMusician/blog/sources/bezier_calligraphy.md

 And then add in the complexities of the Bézier parameterization and you have a fun problem that yields non-unique solutions.

+The proliferation of solutions is kind of problematic since it means we need to guess what is the right solution.
+At least we know we are looking for clean-looking solutions that do not deviate too much.

 ::: {.Bonus box-name="Aside"}
 Itʼs funny: in order to display curvature in a geometrically meaningful way, you want it to be in units of distance, which means youʼd take its inverse \(1/\kappa\).
 This inverse is the radius of the _osculating circle_ that just barely touches the curve in the most graceful way.